 The Group and the Company are also exposed to credit risk from the amount owing by subsidiary companies, immediate holding company and other related companies.
 The Company is exposed to credit risk from corporate guarantee given to financial institution for the granting of credit facilities to the subsidiary companies.
-The Company's maximum exposure to credit risk resulting from the guarantee given to subsidiary companies, are disclosed in Note 32.
+The Company's maximum exposure to credit risk resulting from the guarantee given to subsidiary companies, are disclosed in Note 31.
 The Group and the Company monitor on an ongoing basis the results of the subsidiary companies, immediate holding company and other related companies, and their repayments.
 As at the reporting date, there was no indication that these companies would default on repayment.

-The Group's and the Company's exposure to credit risk in relation to their receivables, should all their customers fail to perform their obligations as at 31 December 2022, is the carrying amount of these receivables as disclosed in the statements of financial position.
-The concentration of credit risk is limited due to the fact that the customer base is large and did not exceed 10% of gross monetary assets at any time during the reporting period.
+The Group's and the Company's exposure to credit risk in relation to their receivables, should all their customers fail to perform their obligations as at 31 December 2023, is the carrying amount of these receivables as disclosed in the statements of financial position.
+The concentration of credit risk is limited due to the fact that the customer base is large.